EU lawmakers urge regulators to break up Google

 Adding to the pressure on Google, France and Germany called on Thursday for a review of the EU’s competition rules to ensure global Internet companies could successfully be targeted.

-Lemaire said the two governments wanted to make sure the tax optimization strategies used by companies to lower their corporate tax rates “are no longer possible”.
+Lemaire said the two governments wanted to make sure the tax optimisation strategies used by companies to lower their corporate tax rates “are no longer possible”.

 The Commission is investigating a number of tax deals between companies such as Apple and Amazon and some member states on the grounds they may constitute illegal state aid.